madetech/blog/posts/continuous_integration_and_pull_requests.md

 The other, slightly less widely-cited benefit of compulsory code review is that if you know that someone else in the team is going to have to sign off on the code, you’ll probably write it better the first time round.
 You can’t cut corners.
 You can’t sneak stuff in.
 Let’s face it, this happens even in the best software teams.
 The very idea that a code review is going to happen on a pull request ensures a reduction of technical debt.

-I’ll end with a nice little pro that I’m personally the happiest about since switching to continuous integration with pull requests on Github: it’s easy and to leave someone an encouraging note on their pull request.
+I’ll end with a nice little pro that I’m personally the happiest about since switching to continuous integration with pull requests on GitHub: it’s easy and to leave someone an encouraging note on their pull request.
 ‘This is great.’
 ‘Nice job here.’
 Sometimes it’s the little things that keep you loving the work.